juliafmorgado/todo-app/README.md

 <h2> Project Context</h2>

-<p> The purpose of my To Do app was to push my back-end capabilities by building a simple CRUD app with Node.js, Express and MongoDB.</p>
+<p> The purpose of this To Do app was to push my back-end capabilities by building a simple CRUD app with Node.js, Express and MongoDB.</p>
 <br>

 <h2>What was learned</h2>